Welcome to a climate-active majority Council!

-- Enhancing green spaces, tree canopy cover and biodiversity
+- Enhancing green spaces, tree cover and biodiversity

-- Targeted support for solar PV and electrification to help lower energy bills
+- Targeted support for solar PV and electrification to lower energy bills

 - Supporting cycling, walkable neighbourhoods and EV charging